shivanshdave/2020-432/calendar.md

 Class 25 | 04-16 | TBA
 Class 26 | 04-21 | TBA
 Class 27 | 04-23 | TBA
+-- | 04-28 | Project 2 will be due during this week.
+Details to come.

 ## TA office hours